-Name: Edit the text to rename the port.

-Direction: indicates that the port is an input port. indicates that it's an output port.
+PortName: Edit the text to rename the port.Direction: indicates that the port is an input port.

+output port.
 If the port is configurable, you can click the icons to change between input and output.

-Normal state: Click for open circuit, and for closed circuit.
+Normal state: Click for closed circuit.
 Current state: Shows the current state of the port.
-The input or output is activated when the current state is different from the normal state.
+The input or output is activated open circuit, and when the current state is different from the normal state.
 An input on the device has an open circuit when it's disconnected or when there is a voltage above 1 V DC.
+Note